nicolai86/scaleway-terraform-demo/README.md

 development nomad helps abstract instances, instead exposing a declarative syntax to specify what services you want to run.
 Nomad will ensure that the services are always running and also take care of dynamic re-allocation if instances are unavailable.
 - fabio loadbalancer. [fabio](https://github.com/eBay/fabio) was build to support a dynamic service landscape, where instances & services might fail unexpectedly.
 The native consul integration allows for zero configuration usage, relying on consuls data for configuration and service discovery.
 Fabio allows us to expose a web api, while not worrying about service relocation in case of instance failures.
-- AWS Route 53.
-To be able to access our service via a publicly accessible DNS entry, I will bridge with AWS Route 53.
-AWS Route 53 is a mature DNS service, which together with fabio, consul and nomad will allow us to deploy software with certainty of availability.

 If you like diving into code: the entire example is available on [github](https://github.com/nicolai86/scaleway-terraform-demo).